Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 Symptoms of Borderline Personality Disorder - American Psychiatric Association (DSM-IV)

-4. Impulsiveness in at least two areas that are potentially harmful (eg, spending money, sex, drug addiction, reckless driving, overeating).
-Note: (not including suicide or self-injurious acts - Criterion 5 addresses these).
+4. Impulsivity in at least two areas that are potentially harmful (eg, spending money, sex, drug addiction, reckless driving, overeating).
+Note: (not including suicide or self-harm - these are covered in criterion 5).

 6. Emotional instability